cfpb/design-manual/ui-toolkit/modals.md

 <p><strong>Opening a modal</strong><br>
 Modals can be triggered by links, buttons, or even inactivity on a site.
 All modals should have a clear headline at the top of the window that clearly matches the action the user took to display the modal.
 If a modal appears due to inactivity, the headline should clearly state the action that is about to take place due to that inactivity.</p>

-Scrolling
+<p><strong>Scrolling</strong><br>
 Modal windows should not scroll.
-If a modal contains enough information to require scrolling, use an alternative method of displaying content, such as a different UI element or another content page.
+If a modal contains enough information to require scrolling, use an alternative method of displaying content, such as a different UI element or another content page.</p>

-Closing the modal
+<p><strong>Closing the modal</strong><br>
 Actions inside modals should be clearly marked.
-There should be a clear path forward (“continue”) and back (“cancel”), in addition to a clearly labeled way to close the modal without taking any action at all.
+There should be a clear path forward (“continue”) and back (“cancel”), in addition to a clearly labeled way to close the modal without taking any action at all.</p>

 <h2 id="content">Content Guidelines<span class="cf-code-link">
  </span></h2>